top of page

 • Color choice: I rely heavily on muted blues, greys, and occasional bursts of green to represent wet fields and stormy skies.

-• Texture: Thick brushstrokes mimic the roughness of mud and the movement of clouds
+• Texture: Thick brushstrokes mimic the roughness of mud and the movement of clouds.

-• Light and shadow: Contrasting light highlights
+• Light and shadow: Contrasting light highlights the drama of the scene.

 • Composition: I often place figures slightly off-center to emphasize the vastness of the landscape and the overwhelming presence of the weather.